ethangutk/Outrageous-Blades/README.md

 <br><br><br>

 ## ℹ About The Game
 In 2015, I made this game when I was 15 years old, and the total development time was around 5-6 months.
 It was an addition to my "Outrageous" game series that I had on Roblox at the time.
 This game is a highly interactive and intense battle.
 The game features seven minigames and thirty-two maps involving hundreds of ways minigames can play out.
 Players will earn in-game currency to spend on different types of cosmetic items, like sword skins, player trails, pets, and gift boxes.
 The more a player will battle, the more in-game experience they will collect.
 Leveling up your character will give opportunities to upgrade how strong the player will be in battle.
-The cartoon-style adventure gives players a fun experience making it easy to play for hours!<br><br>
+The cartoon-style adventure gives players a fun experience making it easy to play for hours!
-In 2015, I made this game when I was 14 and stopped developping it when I was 15.
-It was an adition to my "Outrageous" game series that I had on Roblox at the time.
 <br>
 <p align="center">
 	<img src="https://github.com/ethangutknecht/Outrageous-Blades/blob/main/Images/AboutTheGame_1.png?raw=true">
 </p>

 <br><br><br>
-## 🏆 Game Acheviements
+## 🏆 Notable Acheviements
 #### ROBLOX Admins
 Roblox admins are employees at ROBLOX headquarters.
 They develop and work on the game engine, website, avatars, and events.
 Throughout the development of Outrageous Blades, I had many employees play and give me constructive criticism about the game.
 This was a pretty big accomplishment for me since many of these people that visited the game were people I looked up to as role models.
 Many of these people are still very notable people within the community.
 <br>